Together-Java/ModernJava/src/integers/remainder.md

 // the remainder of (2 + 1) divided by 3 is 0
-// value will again be 0!
+// value will again be 0.
+//
+// We never reach 3 because 3 divided by 3
-value = (value + 1) % 3;
+// always has a remainder of zero. value = (value + 1) % 3;
 System.out.println(value);